 A New Orleans native, Mr. Rabalais received his A.B. from the University of Chicago in 1997.
 From 1998 to 2004, he attended Tulane University School of Architecture and the University of New Orleans.
 He earned a Master of Preservation Studies (Historic Preservation) degree from Tulane in 2002 and a Master of Business Administration degree (Finance Concentration) from UNO in 2004.

 In his spare time, Mr. Rabalais enjoys reading, vigorous exercise, playing music and singing with his band, Lower the Bar.
-The father of one child, Mr. Rabalais is a believer in public education and hopes to nurture the innovative and very heartening developments in public education that have transpired locally since Hurricane Katrina.
+The father of two children, Mr. Rabalais is a believer in public education and hopes to nurture the innovative and very heartening developments in public education that have transpired locally since Hurricane Katrina.